YOU CAN’T HAVE

-Though most people of today’s generation have never even heard of Burma-Shave, ask anyone who lived from the 1920s to the early 1960s, and you will mostly likely bring up a few memories and tales from that vintage era.
+Though most people of today’s generation have never even heard of Burma-Shave, ask anyone who lived from the 1920s to the early 1960s, and you will most likely bring up a few memories and tales from that vintage era.

 Burma-Shave was a brand of brushless shaving cream that was sold from 1925 to 1966.
 The company was notable for its innovative advertising campaign, which included rhymes posted all along the nation’s roadways.
 Typically, six signs were erected, with each of the first five containing a line of verse, and the sixth displaying the brand name.

 Burma-Shave was the second brushless shaving cream to be manufactured and the first one to become a success.

 The product was sold by Clinton Odell and his sons Leonard and Allan, who formed the Burma-Vita Company, named for a liniment that was the company’s first product.
 The Odells were not making money on Burma-Vita and wanted to sell a product that people would use daily.
 A wholesale drug company in Minneapolis, Minnesota, where the company was located, told Clinton Odell about Lloyd’s Euxesis, a British product that was the first brushless shaving cream made but which was of poor quality.
 Clinton Odell hired a chemist named Carl Noren to produce a quality shaving cream, and after 43 attempts, Burma-Shave was born.

 To market Burma-Shave, Allan Odell devised the concept of sequential signboards to sell the product.
 Allan Odell recalled one time when he noticed signs saying Gas, Oil, Restrooms, and finally a sign pointing to a roadside gas station.
 The signs compelled people to read each one in the series and would hold the driver’s attention much longer than a conventional billboard.
 Though Allan’s father, Clinton, wasn’t crazy about the idea he eventually gave Allan $200 to give it a try.